RozaAbolghasemi/Chatbot_RAG/README.md

 ## Dependencies
 The code can be implemented in Python 3.8 or higher.
+Install the following and import them to be able to run the codes.
 ```
 flask
 openai